-Each quarter, CEP students are required to take CEP's core course with their learning cohort.
-While some of content of these courses stands alone, other build upon each other.
-Overall, the most rewarding aspect of the core is the two-year long experience of learning with the same small group of peers.
+Each quarter, CEP students are required to take the core courses with their learning cohort.
+While some of the content of these courses stands alone, others build upon each other.
+Overall, the most rewarding aspect of CEP is the two-year experience of learning with the same small group of peers.